porterbmoody/balmingilead/content/posts/The Creation.md

 Genesis 1
 > 16 And God made two great lights; the greater light to rule the day, and the lesser light to rule the night: he made the stars also.

+So in the fourth day, God separated the day from the night on the earth.

 ## Day 5

+Genesis 1
+> 21 And God created great whales, and every living creature that moveth, which the waters brought forth abundantly, after their kind, and every winged fowl after his kind: and God saw that it was good.

+On day 5, God created all the living creatures upon the earth.
+So he created whales, animals, birds, bears, fish, deer, tigers, wolves, bugs.
+Basically every moving, living creature.

 ## Day 6